mgifford/drupal-security/src/drupal.rst

 projects that are enabled and hosted on Drupal.org.
 Core updates tend to be released on the 3rd week of the month.

-The `risk levels`_ that the Drupal community has adopted is now based on the `NIST Common Misuse Scoring System`_ and converted into the following text
+The `risk levels`_ that the Drupal community has adopted are now based on the `NIST Common Misuse Scoring System`_ and converted into the following text
 descriptions: Not Critical, Less Critical, Moderately Critical, Critical and Highly Critical.